Chicago Cops Burglarized U.S. Rep’s Office as Protest Raged. They Made Popcorn, Drank Coffee, Napped.

 Calling it a “personal embarrassment,” Lightfoot offered an apology on behalf of the city, saying the officers had “abandoned” their obligations to keep the city safe.
 She said she would push for the state to pass a law requiring police officers to be licensed.

-“We should all be disgusted, and we should all feel hurt and betrayed in this moment, of all moments,” Lightfoot said, adding that the officers were inside Rush’s office, located in a shopping plaza that had been looted for about “four to five hours.”
+“We should all be disgusted, and we should all feel hurt and betrayed in this moment, of all moments,” Lightfoot said.

 Chicago Police Supt.
 David Brown also condemned the officers’ actions, stating that he planned to hold them accountable and “uphold the nobility of this profession.”